karnauhov/tic-tac-toe/README.md

 # tic-tac-toe
-JS version of the famous game tic-tac-toe on ECMAScript 5 To play go to https://tic-tac-toe-umber-psi.vercel.app/
+JS version of the famous game  [Tic-Tac-Toe](https://tic-tac-toe-umber-psi.vercel.app/) on ECMAScript 5